Category: Note-taking apps

 Apple Notes

-Logseq fails first because learning the system takes longer than the course itself.
+Logseq fails first because it breaks when learning the system takes longer than the course itself.

 Verdict